dmercado98/CurseOfStrahdNotes/Curse of Strahd/Places/Durst House.md

 House with a cult that many new people.

-Go to [[Ismark Koylan]] knows that something is wrong.
+Go to [[Ismark Kolyanovich]] knows that something is wrong.
 The house has not changed his entire life.